Loved Ones Self-Advocacy Trainings

 Transfers

-This training features Doug Stevens, the Transfer Coordinator at IDOC, and Camille Lindsey, the Chief of Staff in the Director’s Office of IDOC.
-The speakers will provide attendees with an overview of transfers within IDOC.
+This training features Jane Moskus, Acting Manager of the Transfer Coordinator’s Office at IDOC, and Areda Johnson, Chief Inspector at IDOC.
+The speakers provided attendees with an overview of transfers within IDOC.
 Topics include how to find out about eligibility for transfers, who to contact at IDOC for more information about transfers, and what you or your loved one who is incarcerated can do related to transfers.

 Higher Education in Prison